crossbario/autobahn-python/examples/twisted/wamp/app/calculator/README.md

 in your browser.

-To activate debug output on the server, start it
+To activate debug output, start it

-    python server.py --debug
+    python calculator.py --debug

-This will show up all WAMP messages exchanged between clients and server.